 Board of Directors

 Elder Samuel Saul has been participating in and teaching the traditional art form of drum-making for many years.
 He was born on the Simpcw First Nation Reserve near Barriere BC.
 In 1989 while living in Vancouver, Sam began to teach drum-making classes at the Native Education Centre.
 Over a twelve year time period he taught many students this traditional art form.
 During that time he often was asked to provide drum and rattle-making demonstrations and workshops for elementary and high school students as well as the community in Vancouver.
 In 2009 Sam returned to live in Simpcw and continued the tradition of drum and rattle-making.
 Over the years he took on apprentices and provided demonstrations to children at the school and to anyone who was interested and willing to learn.
-Sam is one of the founding members of the North Thompson Aboriginal Cultural Centre Society and has been our guiding Elder since the beginning.
+Sam is one of the founding members of the North Thompson Aboriginal Cultural Centre Society and was our guiding Elder since the beginning.
 He has provided drum and rattle making workshops to children, youth and the community at the Centre over the years.
 He has been commissioned by schools, organizations and individuals to create hand drums, rattles, pow wow drums, shields, stick games and other traditional crafts and makes his work available for purchase through the Gift Shop at the North Thompson Cultural Centre and other locations.
-He has worked with several visual artists over the years who hand-paint designs for his drums and rattles.
-You can also view Sam’s work on Facebook.
+He had worked with several visual artists over the years who hand-paint designs for his drums and rattles.
+We will never forget the true and traditional teachings Sam shared with us, He has been and always will be a Huge part of the Cultural Centre.
+We will always remember Sam, and continue to honor him.

 Cheryl has been working with agencies and individuals to bring the issue of the indigenous voice forward at the local NT Valley level for several years.
 Cheryl has been a supporting member of the Indigenous Food systems network since it’s inception in connection with the BC Food Systems Network.